awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-vs.md

 ## Working with CodeCommit repositories<a name="setting-up-ide-vs-work"></a>

-After you have connected to CodeCommit, you can see a list of repositories associated with your AWS account\.
+After you have connected to CodeCommit, you can see a list of repositories associated with your Amazon Web Services account\.
 You can browse the contents of these repositories in Visual Studio\.
 Open the context menu for the repository you're interested in, and choose **Browse in Console**\.

 Git operations in Visual Studio for CodeCommit repositories work exactly as they do for any other Git\-based repository\.
 You can make changes to code, add files, and create local commits\.
 When you are ready to share, you use the **Sync** option in Team Explorer to push your commits to the CodeCommit repository\.
 Because your Git credentials for your IAM user are already stored locally and associated with your connected AWS credential profile, you won’t be prompted to supply them again when you push to CodeCommit\.